hackforthesea/whalematch/README.md

 3. cd into the whalematch folder where you cloned the whalematch repository
 4. run `pip install -r requirements.txt`
-5. run `python prediction.py` with a command-line arg for your filename input image 5a.
-Example command: `python prediction.py -i 'whale589.jpg' `
+5. run `python prediction.py` with a command-line arg for your filename input image
+6. Example command to run classification: `python prediction.py -i 'whale589.jpg' `